inwardlocus/inwardlocus.com/content/blog/spirituality/index.md

 ---
 title: How to begin to explore spirituality?
 date: "2020-01-02"
 description: What is spirituality?
-How to live it?
+How to start a spiritual practice?
 How to explore spirituality?
 Find simple ways to explore spirituality in modern times.
+How to start a spiritual practice and where to begin?
 ---

 ####“The less people know, the more stubbornly they know it.” ~ [Osho](https://www.osho.com/)